You operate it. Your clients keep it in-jurisdiction.

 A three-stage spam pipeline, full mail authentication, a per-tenant key hierarchy and passkey sign-in — the operational table stakes, handled.

-Three arguments that work — with the Drive ones flagged.
+Three arguments that work — with the unfinished one flagged.

 The VPN goes away for files